allymparker/qmk_firmware/keyboards/preonic/keymaps/CargoCult/readme.md

-# The default Preonic layout - largely based on the Planck's
+# The CargoCult Preonic layout - largely based on the Planck's

+- QWERTY Layout
+- Resharper layer on R1C4